microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/kubeadm/kubeadm_dc_vanilla_arm_template/_index.md

 * At first login, as mentioned in the "Automation Flow" section, a logon script will get executed.
 This script was created as part of the automated deployment process.

-    Let the script to run it's course and **do not close** the Powershell session, this will be done for you once completed. **The logon script run time is approximately 30s long**.
+    Let the script to run it's course and **do not close** the PowerShell session, this will be done for you once completed. **The logon script run time is approximately 30s long**.

-    Once the script will finish it's run, the logon script Powershell session will be closed and the *kubeconfig* is copied to the *.kube* folder of the Windows user profile, the client VM will be ready to use.
+    Once the script will finish it's run, the logon script PowerShell session will be closed and the *kubeconfig* is copied to the *.kube* folder of the Windows user profile, the client VM will be ready to use.

     ![PowerShell logon script run](./04.png)